sergism77/Seigr/README.md

-Here’s a revised version of the `README.md` with a neutral tone:

----

 # Seigr

 Seigr is a modular, eco-inspired file and network ecosystem designed for resilience, adaptability, and transparency.
 Inspired by natural networks such as mycelium, Seigr’s infrastructure is intended to self-organize, self-heal, and prioritize sustainability.
 Its core components are designed to establish a secure, resilient, and ethically-driven data and network management system.